 + Be realistic in your expectations.
 A 3% reduction IS a great success.
 If you have a $5,000 balance, 3% is a savings of $150 a year.

-4. Look For Zero Percent Balance Transfer Offers
+Step 4: Look for Zero Percent Balance Transfer

 Once you’ve squeezed down the interest rates on your cards, see if there are any balance transfer offers available to you, either on your current cards or possibly on a new one (zero percent transfers are the best, but long-term ones that are lower than what you’re currently paying are solid, too).